 6) The support

-The differences are just to make the situation vivid for the businesses so that they will select the one out of the two, which perfectly match the needs.
+The differences are just to make the situation vivid for the businesses so that they will select the one out of the two, which perfectly matches the needs.

-Integrate the CRM services in your business by partnering with best CRM solution provider.
+Integrate the CRM services in your business by partnering with the best CRM solution provider.